robbyriverside/budgetizer/docs/plan.md

 ## Version 2

 Second version allows me to budget a single cashflow transaction.
-This involves identifying transactions as fixed or variable, with a limit.
 And implement all the features of a transaction: see abstraction.md section 2.2.

 **Core Feature**: **Prediction Engine**.
 Calculate the "Projected End-of-Cycle Buffer" based on the new Limits and Fixed/Variable definitions.